Nidadavolu: Geography

-Nidadavolu is a mandal, assembly constituency and a main railway junction in East Godavari District of Andhra Pradesh, India.
-Borders consist of East Godavari to the east, Devarapalli Mandal to the west, Tadepalligudem mandal and Peravali mandal to the south and Chagallu Mandal to the north.
+Nidadavolu is a mandal, assembly constituency and a main railway junction in West Godavari District of Andhra Pradesh, India.
+Borders consist of West Godavari to the east, Devarapalli Mandal to the west, Tadepalligudem mandal and Peravali mandal to the south and Chagallu Mandal to the north.

 Climate

 Nidadavolu town falls in the hot humid region of the country.
 The climate of the city is hot in the summers and it is pleasant during the winter.
 The hottest day falls in the month of May with shift to June during some years.

 Economy

 Agriculture is the major occupation with many paddy and sugarcane fields.
 Many crops and vegetables grow in these region and water resource for irrigation is abundant from the major canals of Godavari.

 Culture

 Kotasattemma Temple is the major Hindu temple in the town.

 Temples at the bank of river Godavari are the most attractive tourist area.
 This spot is also called Chinna Kaasi.
 The town has Hindu, Muslim and Christian population.
 There are also five mosques, Christian churches, and many small roadside Hindu temples.